RickyCook/github-auth-generator/README.md

 # GitHub Auth Generator

-A JavaScript package, and CLI tool for generating various kinds of GitHub authentication tokens, from other kinds of authentication tokens.
+A JavaScript package, GitHub Action, and CLI tool for generating various kinds of GitHub authentication tokens, from other kinds of authentication tokens.

 ## Types of tokens